Mihir5226/Scripts/README.md

 ## LAB 7 Example

-This is a Python script which uses a plugin called numpy.First,Lets create a Virtual ENV called scripts.
+This is a Python script which uses a plugin called numpy.This plugin is used for powerful scientific computing.First,Lets create a Virtual ENV called scripts.
    ```
    virtualenv /venv/numpy
    source /venv/scripts/activate